commercetools/sphere-node-product-csv-sync/README.md

     -h, --help                                 output usage information
     -c, --csv <file>                           CSV file containing products to import -l, --language [lang]                      Default language to using during import (for slug generation, category linking etc. - default is en)
-    --customAttributesForCreationOnly <items>  List of comma-separated attributes to use when creating products (ignore when updating)
+    --csvDelimiter                             CSV Delimiter that separates the cells (default is comma - ",") --multiValueDelimiter                      Delimiter to separate values inside of a cell (default is semicolon - ";") --customAttributesForCreationOnly <items>  List of comma-separated attributes to use when creating products (ignore when updating)
     --continueOnProblems                       When a product does not validate on the server side (400er response), ignore it and continue with the next products
     --suppressMissingHeaderWarning             Do not show which headers are missing per produt type.